CHM 151 - General Chemistry 1

 3 Lecture Hours 3 Lab Hours

-This course introduces students to general chemistry concepts and covers the properties of matter, periodicity, atomic and molecular structure, chemical bonding, chemical reactions, stoichiometry, gases and thermochemistry.
-Laboratory experiments deal with the qualitative and quantitative determination of the physical and chemical properties of chemical substances.
+This is a chemistry course appropriate for science and engineering majors.
+The topics include: measurements, classification and properties of matter, atomic and molecular structure, chemical bonding, periodicity, stoichiometry, thermochemistry, chemical reactions and the structure.
+Laboratory experiments deal with the quantitative and qualitative determination of physical and chemical properties of chemical substances.

 Upon successful completion of the course, the student will: